makrai/notes/martinez-lucas20-msp-conversat-corp.md

       annotated with sentence-level emotional scores
       * an easy, affordable, and scalable approach to obtain natural data with diverse emotional content from multiple speakers
-  * we compare the time-continuous evaluations from the MSP-Conversation corpus with the sentence-level annotations of the MSP-Podcast corpus for the speech segments that overlap between the two corpora
+  * we compare the time-continuous evaluations from MSP-Conversation with the sentence-level annotations of the MSP-Podcast corpus for the speech segments that overlap between the two corpora

 # Index Terms: SER, human-computer interaction, time-continuous emo attribs